+Esoterism in the early Christian Church 21

-Loss of the Inner Teachings 2
+Loss of the Inner Teachings 22

-Causes of agnosticism and atheism
+Causes of agnosticism and atheism 22

-Causes of agnosticism and attention fifthere 3

-The Centers of Esoterism in the Orient 2,
+The Centers of Esoterism in the Orient 23

 The Chinese and Sanscrit languages, tangible

-demonstrations of past civilizations 2 4
+demonstrations of past civilizations 24

-The Order of the Initiates of Thibet 2 5
+The Order of the Initiates of Thibet 25

-The New Era 2 7
+The New Era 27

-The three classes of aspirants to Initiation 2 9
+The three classes of aspirants to Initiation 28

-Ritual and discipline 2 9
+Ritual and discipline 29

-Methods of Development 3 0
+Methods of Development 30

-The "First Principle of Esoterism" 3 I
+The "First Principle of Esoterism" 31

-CHAPTER II.
-GOD, MAN AND THE UNIVERSE 2
+CHAPTER II., GOD, MAN AND THE UNIVERSE

-Early conceptions of the Deity 3 2
+Early conceptions of the Deity

 Is Religion the result of man's imagination?
-3 3
+34

-The Absolute, Parabrahm 3 14
+The Absolute, Parabrahm 35

-The Personal God
+The Personal God 35

-age
+Page

-God the Father How the birth of a new Religion takes place The Destiny of Man Unity, Fraternity and the one Great Brotherhood Brahma, Vishnu and Siva The Solar Logos The Supreme Breath 35 35 37 38 38 38 39
+God the Father 35

+How the birth of a new religion takes place 36

+The Destiny of Man 36

+Unity, Fraternity and the One Great Brother-

+hood 38

+Brahma, Vishnu and Siva 39

+The Solar Logos 39

+The Supreme Breath 40

 CHAPTER III.
-THE CONSTITUTION OF M. AN
+THE CONSTITUTION OF M IAN

-Difficulties of the western investigator The three-fold nature of Life Body, Life and Will The threefold body, the threefold life or the Soul, and the threefold Will or the Spirit Harmony between the teachings of the Orient and the Occident Location of the Principles in the human body The Sympathetic Ganglia The Magnetic Fluids Man's present status in evolution 41 42 43 44 44 45 45 45 46 48
+Difficulties of the western investigator 41

+The three-fold nature of Life 43

+Body, Life and Will 44

+The three-fold body, the three-fold life or the

+Soul, and the three-fold Will or the Spirit 44

+Harmony between the teachings of the Orient

+and the Occident 45

+Location of the Principles in the human body 46

+The Sympathetic Ganglia 46

+The Magnetic Fluids 47

+Man's present status in evolution 49

 CHAPTER IV.
-PLASTIC MEDIATOR AND O FLUID DIC
+PLASTIC MEDIATOR AND O DIC

+FLUID

-Occultism and the Constitution of Man 50
+Occultism and the Constitution of Man 51

-The three Life-Principles .
-51
+The three Life-Principles 52

-The Role of the Spleen in the organic functions Why is the Spleen the "graveyard for the red- 53
+The Role of the Spleen in the organic functions 54

+Why is the Spleen the "graveyard for the red-

 blood corpuscle?"
+55

-The chief end and aim of the subconscious 54
+The chief end and aim of the subconscious

-activities of man 55
+activities of man 56

-The Spleen-the Occult Organ 56
+The Spleen-the Occult Organ 57

-The Odic Fluid and occult powers 56
+The Odic Fluid and occult powers 57

-CHAPTER V. MAN'S PLACE IN THE UNI-VERSAL SCHEME
+CHAPTER V. MAN'S PLACE IN THE UNIVERSAL SCHEME

-Tabe
+Page

-An illustration by analogy 60
+An illustration by analogy 61

-The visible but a reflection of the real 64
+The visible but a reflection of the real 65

 Character of the astral substance 65

 Dangers of experimenting in this field 66

 Astral world should be entered only for positive

-creation
+creation 66

-Creation on the three planes 67
+Creation on the three planes 68

-Clairvoyance and Clairaudience 69
+Clairvoyance and Clairaudience 70

-The Book of the Angel of Judgment 70
+The Book of the Angel of Judgment 71

 CHAPTER VI.
-INVOLUTION AND EVOLUT NOI
+INVOLUTION AND EVOLUT ION

-The dawn of the Solar System 71
+The dawn of the Solar System 73

-Ishwara .
-71
+Ishwara 73

-The Three .
-72
+The Three 74

-The Seven and the Twelve .
-72
+The Seven and the Twelve 74

-The Elder Brethren
+The Elder Brethren 74

-The Great Sacrifice .
-73
+The Great Sacrifice 75

-The source of the Real Man .
-73
+The Source of the Real Man 75

-Atman, Paranirvana, Parabrahm
+Atman, Paranirvana, Parabrahm 76

 Illustration of the luminous ball showing the

-involution of the human soul
+involution of the human soul 76

-Individuality and Personality
+Individuality and Personality 79

 Illustration of the snail showing the evolution

-of the human soul
+of the human soul 79

-Persistence of the personality not immortality.
+Persistence of the personality not immortality 81

-reisistence of the personality not minortality. .
-19

 CHAPTER VII.
-REINCARNATION AND MORTALITY IM-
+REINCARNATION ANI IMMORTALITY D

-Questions asked by the thoughtful man .
-80
+Ouestions asked by the thoughtful man 83

+Reincarnation the only key to these problems 85